sensu/sensu-docs/content/sensu-go/6.8/operations/deploy-sensu/secure-postgres.md

 `ca-config.json` | CA signing parameters and profiles.
 Not used by Sensu. |
 `ca.csr`         | Certificate signing request for the CA root certificate.
 Not used by Sensu. |

-### Generate certificate and key for PostgreSQL
+## Generate certificate and key for PostgreSQL

-Now, let's generate the certs we need for PostgreSQL.
+Next, generate the certificates you need for PostgreSQL.

 <a id="example-postgresql"></a>